 Samsung gaming TVs

-If you want proof that Samsung takes gaming seriously, take a look at two of the latest Samsung TVs.
+If you want proof that Samsung takes gaming seriously, take a look at their latest Samsung TVs.
 Samsung QLEDs promise to give gamers an experience they’ll never forget, and you get your choice of 4K or 8K with all the benefits of Quantum Matrix Technology.

 Samsung QLEDs have Quantum HDR 32X and HDR10+ for intense colour and contrast, Quantum Dot technology for max colour volume, and high-level gaming features you’ll have to test out to believe.
 Samsung’s Game bar gives you easy access to game set up, and it will show everything from input lag to frames per second in real-time.
 There are also features like Motion Xcelerator Turbo+ with 4K 120Hz refresh rate, Adaptive FreeSync Premium Protechnology to prevent stuttering and compensate for low frame rate, and Auto Low Latency Mode to optimize gameplay.

 One of the best new features on Samsung gaming TVs is the recent addition of Xbox Game Pass.
 The app is now available on all 2022 Samsung gaming TVs, and to play all you’ll need to do is plug in your controller, log in to your Xbox Game pass account, and play your favourites.

 If you’d like a ringing endorsement for LG gaming TVs, Best Buy blog’s editor Jon swears by the LG OLED for blistering fast gaming on all types of consoles.
 The latest LG gaming TVs have the brightest colours, high refresh rates, low lag times, and ultra-fast response times for every game you play.
 LG NanoCell even has features designed for gaming including 360-degree VR play, HDR Dynamic Tone Mapping, and built-in video presets to seamlessly switch from gaming to movies.

 Which gaming TV will you choose?